 As outlined previously, the belief that the world is a dangerous place and that societal institutions will not offer protection from this danger are two key worldviews that motivate self-protective gun ownership (Buttrick, 2020).
-As posed in the historical review of the Post Civil Rights Era (see also, Trawalter et al., 2022), what one perceives as making the world dangerous and what societal institutions should do to protect its citizens from that danger is partly shaped by one's individual and group positionality within broader social systems (Cole, 2009).
-The potential to positively impact this worldview (e.g., interventions, policy) then requires the consideration of group power concerns.
+As posed in the historical review of the Post Civil Rights Era, what one perceives as making the world dangerous and what societal institutions should do to protect its citizens from that danger is partly shaped by one's individual and group positionality within broader social systems (Cole, 2009; Collins & Bilge, 2020).
+The potential to positively impact this worldview (e.g., interventions, policy) then requires the consideration of collective power concerns.
 For example, if a primary salient threat that elicits the world to feel dangerous for a White self-protective gun owner is Black people, what institutional actions would make this gun owner feel less threatened by the world?
-Relatedly, what actions could societal institutions take to make a Black self-protective gun owner, worried about both crime and racialized violence due to their racial in-group membership, feel safe?
+Relatedly, what actions could societal institutions take to make a Black self-protective gun owner feel safe given worries about both crime and White supremacist violence?
 When approaching these questions with honesty, at present and historically (Feagin, 1970), system-level solutions to these concerns may feel presently at odds.
-Given the historical prioritization and privileging of the concerns of White Americans in U.S. society (Mills, 1997), critical attention must be paid to ensure that proposed solutions don't further the harm to those most marginalized in society and instead can elicit a sense of shared purpose-particularly as it relates to the pursual of gun safety.
+Given the historical prioritization and privileging of the concerns of White Americans in U.S. society (Mills, 1997; Remedios, 2022), critical attention must be paid to ensure that proposed solutions do not cause further the harm to those most marginalized in U.S. society and instead elicits a sense of shared purpose-particularly as it relates to the pursual of gun safety.

-For example, Black Americans are disproportionately more likely to be the victims of or experience firearm-related homicides (National Vital Statistics System, 2021a; see also Losee et al., 2023).
-This disproportionate likelihood can be traced to past racist policies such as redlining that led to racially segregated, economically impoverished neighborhoods (Poulson, et al., 2021; see also Carlson, 2015).
+For example, Black Americans are disproportionately more likely to be the victims of or experience firearm-related homicides and assault injuries (Marineau et al., 2023; National Vital Statistics System, 2021).
+This disproportionate likelihood can be traced to past racist policies such as redlining that led to racially segregated, economically impoverished neighborhoods (Poulson, et al., 2021; see also, Carlson, 2015) as well as distrust in the criminal legal system (Anderson, 2008).
 In part due to this reality, Black Americans support most forms of gun control at higher rates than White Americans, particularly those that do not require the involvement of law enforcement (Crifasi et al., 2021).
 Speaking to the strength of this position, some Black Americans who feel like they need to own guns for threats they perceive in the world, express regret for feeling the need to own a gun (Bowen et al., 2023).
 However, Black Americans' calls for broader gun control, even in predominately Black cities often go unheard and unacknowledged (Anderson, 2021).
-It seems clear that passing legislation that targets gun safety upstream or addresses underlying causes of firearm-related homicide (poverty, wealth) are institutional actions that would address gun violence that disproportionately impacts Black communities (Poulson et al., 2021)-helping reduce the perception that the world is dangerous and increasing the sense that societal systems and institutions can helpfully intervene among Black Americans.
+It seems clear that passing legislation that targets gun safety upstream or addresses underlying causes of firearm-related homicide (poverty, wealth) are institutional actions that would address gun violence that disproportionately impacts Black communities (Poulson et al., 2021)-helping reduce the perception that the world is dangerous and increasing the sense that societal systems and institutions are able and willing to help or protect Black Americans.